 Damage to the intestinal tissues can lead to perforation (a hole) in the intestines, allowing bacteria normally present in the intestinal tract to leak out into the abdomen and cause infection.
 The damage may only exist in a small area, or it may progress quickly to large areas of the intestine.

 While there appears to be no single cause of necrotizing enterocolitis, risk factors include premature birth and early feedings in premature babies with an immature gut.
 Babies who have had difficult deliveries with lowered oxygen levels can also develop necrotizing enterocolitis.

-Some experts believe that some cases of necrotizing enterocolitis have to do with the makeup of infant formula, the rate of delivery of the formula, or the immaturity of the mucous membranes in the intestines.
+Some experts believe that necrotizing enterocolitis causes have to do with the makeup of infant formula, the rate of delivery of the formula, or the immaturity of the mucous membranes in the intestines.
 Babies who are fed breast milk can also develop necrotizing enterocolitis, but their risk is lower.

 Another pattern experts have noticed with necrotizing enterocolitis is that it sometimes seems to occur in "epidemics," affecting several infants in the same nursery.
 Of course, nurseries have very strict precautions to prevent the spread of infection, so this may be coincidence.
 However, it does suggest the possibility that necrotizing enterocolitis could in some cases be spread from one baby to another.

-Although necrotizing enterocolitis usually occurs between three and 12 days after birth, late onset may occur many weeks after birth.
-Each baby experiences the symptoms differently, which may include:
+Although necrotizing enterocolitis usually occurs in babies between three and 12 days after birth, late onset may occur many weeks after birth.
+Each baby experiences the necrotizing enterocolitis symptoms differently, which may include:

 During a physical examination, your child's doctor may notice swelling and tenderness in the belly.
 In some cases, a mass can be felt, indicating a perforation in that area.
 In other cases, a redness of the abdominal wall can be seen.
 This may also indicate perforation, as well as inflammation of the membrane lining the abdominal cavity.